nostek/UnityNativeEditBox/README.md

 # UnityNativeEditBox

 A native implementation of UITextField on iOS and EditText on Android for Unity.
-Works with Unitys InputField.
+Works with TextMesh Pro.

 ## Installation
 1. Copy the Plugins folder to your Assets folder.
-2. Add NativeEditBox to your InputField component.
+2. Add NativeEditBox to your TMP InputField component.
 3. Done!

 ## Usage
-- Use the delegates on NativeEditBox for user information.
+- Use the delegates on NativeEditBox for events.

 - Use the static rect KeyboardArea on NativeEditBox for information about the keyboard.
  If the rect is zero, then the keyboard is hidden.

 ## Known issues
 - The NativeEditBox is always on top of Unity, nothing will be rendered over it.

-- "For Unity 5.6 or newer, you also need to modify android:name from com.unity3d.player.UnityPlayerActivity to com.unityextensions.nativeeditbox.CUnityPlayerActivity.
-This custom activity implementation will adjust Unity's SurfaceView z order."
-(Thanks @KojiNakamaru)

 ## Tips
 - Use DestroyNative() to destroy the native version and show Unitys InputField instead.